fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Postmodernism
-7: Georg Iggers, "From Macro- to Microhistory: The History of Everyday Life," _Historiography of the 20th Century_, 101-117.
+7: Georg Iggers, "From Macro- to Microhistory: The History of Everyday Life," _Historiography in the Twentieth Century_, 101-117.

-9: Gertrude Himmelfarb, "Telling is as you like it: postmoderist history and the flight from fact," 158-74; _Rethinking History_, 70-84.
+9: Gertrude Himmelfarb, "Telling it as you like it: postmoderist history and the flight from fact," 158-74; _Rethinking History_, 70-84.

 ### Narrative and Representation